april-org/april-ann/CHANGELIST.md

 ### Unstable changes

 - Added statistical distributions in `stats.dist`.
-- Added `Matrix<T>::convolution` method and `matrix:convolution` lua
+- Added `matrix.ext.convolution` and `matrix.ext.real_fftwh`.
-  method.
-They are in experimental stage, please, be advice to use them by your own risk.
+- Added `Matrix<T>::convolution` method.
+It is in experimental stage, please, be advice to use them by your own risk.
 - Because of the changes in `Image`, several classes in package `imaging` has been reviewed, consistent tests are necessary to merge with master branch.